dustball/opencrisisline/README.md

 ## Installation

 1. Shown to run on Mint and Amazon AMI systems and assumed to run on other other Linux systems.
 Not tested on macOS or Windows
-1. Assure that PHP either 5.6 or 7.x is working on your web host (see below for Dreamhost specifics)
+1. Assure that PHP 7.x is working on your web host
 1. Known to work against MySQL 5.7.28
-2. `cp config.sample config.php` and edit
+1. `cp config.sample config.php` and edit
-3. `php setup.php` to test setup and create database schema
+1. `php setup.php` to test setup and create database schema
-4. Go to the web page -- i.e. open `index.php` with your browser -- and sign up yourself with a handle matching `$admin_handle` in the config
+1. Go to the web page -- i.e. open `index.php` with your browser -- and sign up yourself with a handle matching `$admin_handle` in the config

 Twilio setup: